18cim/carpredictions/README.md

-# carpredictions
-CISC372 Final Report: Used Car Price Predictions
+# CISC372 Final Report: Used Car Price Predictions

 These are the files for my final project.
 I have included...